clj-pdf/clj-pdf/README.md

 tag :svg

-Renders a string of text as an SVG document - use of [Hiccup](http://weavejester.github.io/hiccup/) is recommended here, or if a reader or file is presented, content is retrieved from that resource.
+Renders a string of text as an SVG document - use of [Hiccup](http://weavejester.github.io/hiccup/) or [Analema](https://github.com/liebke/analemma) is recommended here, or if a reader or file is presented, content is retrieved from that resource.

 optional metadata (refer to Graphics section for details):